tagtogorg/tagtog-doc/updates.md

   <li class="new"><span markdown="1">When you select an entity or a relation in the sidebar, these are easier to identify in the text thanks to the new highlight effect for the plain text editor.</span></li>
   <li class="del"><span markdown="1">The hotkey to start a new relation <kbd>r</kbd> has been replaced with <kbd>t</kbd>.
 Now <kbd>r</kbd> starts the Document Review.
 [More information about hotkeys](webeditor.html#hotkeys-map).</span></li>
   <br/>
   {% include image.html name="documentReview.gif" width="800" caption="Document Review.
-In this example, we first filter the entities by text, and next, we review the resulting items performing some actions with the keyboard (change entity labels, creating a relationship, and removing the last entity)" %}
+In this example, we first filter the entities by text, and next, we review the resulting items performing some actions with the keyboard (change entity labels, create a relationship, and remove the last entity)" %}

 </ul>